Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Evaluation

-\emph{Mitigation FPR}: Masking with inpainting achieves low FPR, because the inpainted inputs are more similar to the original benign inputs than the masked inputs (in the latter case many features are simply masked).
-Therefore predictions on the original and inpainted inputs are more likely to be the same, which is not the case for inputs that are merely masked. {We also see that \sysname consistently achieves very low FPRs on all the datasets.}
+\emph{Mitigation FPR}: GAN-based recovery achieves low FPR, because the restored inputs are more similar to the original benign inputs than the masked inputs (in the latter case many features are simply masked).
+Therefore predictions on the original and restored inputs are more likely to be the same, which is not the case for inputs that are merely masked. {We also see that \sysname consistently achieves very low FPRs on all the datasets.}

-\emph{Mitigation success recall}: While masking alone is able to achieve higher detection recall compared to masking and inpainting when the masking percentage is small, the difference becomes negligible when the masking percentage increases.
-This is because when the masking percentage is low, the masked images are more likely to have a label \emph{different} from that of the original image; while the inpainted images are more likely to have the \emph{same} label as the original image - this is similar to the reason why robust accuracy from masking alone is higher than that from masking and inpainting for 25\% masking.
-However, when the masking percentage increases, both the masked and inpainted images are likely to have labels that are different from that of the original image - thus the difference becomes negligible between both approaches. {We see that \sysname is highly effective in detecting adversarial examples on all the datasets.}
+\emph{Mitigation success recall}: While masking alone is able to achieve higher detection recall compared to GAN-based recovery when the masking percentage is small, the difference becomes negligible when the masking percentage increases.
+This is because when the masking percentage is low, the masked images are more likely to have a label \emph{different} from that of the original image; while the restored images are more likely to have the \emph{same} label as the original image - this is similar to the reason why robust accuracy from masking alone is higher than that from GAN-based recovery for 25\% masking.
+However, when the masking percentage increases, both the masked and restored images are likely to have labels that are different from that of the original image - thus the difference becomes negligible between both approaches. {We see that \sysname is highly effective in detecting adversarial examples on all the datasets.}

-\begin{mdframed}[linewidth=2pt] { The image inpainting strategy outperforms the masking-alone strategy with higher robust accuracy and lower FPRs. } \end{mdframed}
+\begin{mdframed}[linewidth=2pt] { The GAN-based recovery strategy outperforms the masking-alone strategy with higher robust accuracy and lower FPRs. } \end{mdframed}